 This magnificent little desk was found on Kangwha Island after the Japanese Occupation.
 The island was a political prison colony for the Kingdom of Korea for two thousand years.
 Double dragons motif on furniture is very rare.
-A five claws dragon is the insignia for a king.
-A four claws dragon is the insignia for a nobleman.
-This writing desk with four claws dragon probably belonged to a high ranking nobleman.
+A five claws dragon is the insignia for a king; a four claws dragon is the insignia for a nobleman.
+This writing desk with four claws dragon would have belonged to a high ranking nobleman.

 Chairs were not used in Korea until modern times.
 The furniture was built low to accommodate persons seated on the floor.
 This little desk is a splendid example of an essential piece of furniture for a Yi Dynasty gentleman.
 The master of the house would sit on a large, thick, rectangular mat on the “ondol” (heated ) floor.
 The low desk would be placed directly in front of him, and an armrest would be placed at his side.
 His book chests would be arranged along the side wall.